Tantas/returnsuite-website/src/returnsuite_website/content/en/docs/manual/how-it-works.md

 ---
 title: TODO - ReturnSuite Docs
 description: TODO - Add a description
-nav-title: Using ReturnSuite
+nav-title: How ReturnSuite works
 nav-group: Using ReturnSuite
 ---

-# Using ReturnSuite
+# How it Works